 While such cards may have indicated prestige in the past — and there are still elite cards requiring exceptional income and expenditures — most precious-metals labeling is meaningless.

 Solution?
 Choose a credit card by comparing the benefits that really matter, like low interest rates, low fees or rewards.
-We have a credit card page — complete with reviews and a search function — that can help you find the right card.
+We have a credit card page— complete with reviews and a search function — in our Solutions Center that can help you find the right card.

 3. Hyped-up business credit cards

 In addition, small-business cards lack important protections that consumer cards have.
-The Credit CARD Act of 2009 applies only to consumer cards, which means your business card can still be hit with fees and rate hikes that would be illegal for your personal plastic.
+The Credit Card Accountability, Responsibility and Disclosure (Credit CARD) Act of 2009 applies only to consumer cards, which means your business card can still be hit with fees and rate hikes that would be illegal for your personal plastic.